- Parents Home

 HIV is diagnosed as AIDS when someone:

-has fewer than 200 CD4 cells
+- has fewer than 200 CD4 cells

 - develops an AIDS-defining condition

 How Are HIV and AIDS Treated?

 Medicines can help people with HIV stay healthy.
 They can also prevent HIV from progressing to AIDS.

 Health care providers prescribe a combination of different medicines for people with HIV and AIDS.
 They must be taken exactly as prescribed or they won't work.
 These medicines:

 - help keep the number of CD4 cells high

 - reduce the viral load of HIV (how much HIV is in the body)

 Regular blood tests will check the number of CD4 cells in the body (called the CD4 cell count) and the viral load.

 If an HIV-positive person's CD4 count gets low, doctors prescribe daily antibiotics.
 This prevents pneumocystis pneumonia, which happens in people with weakened immune systems.

 Can HIV Be Prevented?